 Several Jenkins X services need to interact with the underlying cloud infrastructure.
 For example, the Build Controller needs to be able to store log files into the log storage bucket.
 Another example is ExternalDNS creating dynamically new DNS entries for services.
 In this case ExternalDNS service needs access to the DNS APIs of the underyling cloud provider.

-To ensure that each service gets only the permissions it needs to fulfill its resposibilty, cloud providers allow to bind Kuberenetes service accounts to cloud provider specific service announts or roles.
+To ensure that each service gets only the permissions it needs to fulfill its responsibilty, cloud providers allow to bind Kubernetes service accounts to cloud provider specific service announts or roles.
 The mechanism to achieve this varies between cloud providers.
 For Google Cloud it is called Workload Identity and for AWS IAM Roles for Service Accounts.
 It is the resposibilty of the corresponding Terraform module to configure these permissions.

 At the moment Kubernetes service accounts for the following areas are created:

 - Service account used by Tekton for the actual pipeline execution.
 The Tekton service account needs permissions to read and write to cloud storage.
 The name of the service account is tekton-bot.